 Averted in Awakening, where you can buy Dragonstones (although they are not cheap).

-Reptiles Are Abhorrent: Divine Dragons who are always friendly are either non Reptilian or at least less so then the other Dragon Tribes,
+Reptiles Are Abhorrent: Divine Dragons who are always friendly are either non Reptilian or at least less so then the other Dragon Tribes.

 If the final boss isn't a dark magician, a dragon, or a god, this is what they'll be — a king decked out in enormous armour or finery, dwarfing every other unit (except maybe Manaketes/laguz) in sheer size, wielding a really fucking huge ancestral weapon, and possessing astronomical physical stats.
 More often than not, though, there'll be a True Final Boss after them.
-Specifically, this refers to King Zephiel of Sword of Seals, Emperor Hardin of Mystery of the Emblem, Emperor Arvis of Genealogy of the Holy War, Baron Raydrik of Thracia 776, King Ashnard of Path of Radiance (who is also similar to a Dragon Rider), Walhart the Conqueror of Awakening and arguably the Black Knight of the Tellius games.
+Specifically, this refers to King Zephiel of The Binding Blade, Emperor Hardin of Mystery of the Emblem, Emperor Arvis of Genealogy of the Holy War, Baron Raydrik of Thracia 776, King Ashnard of Path of Radiance (who is also similar to a Dragon Rider), Walhart the Conqueror of Awakening and arguably the Black Knight of the Tellius games.

 Averted by Arvis, who uses the magic tome Valflame instead.